Internal Flow

 To combine the 2 boxes into a single volume, you will first translate one of the boxes so that only one of its faces is coincident with the other box.
 You will then delete the 2 coincident faces of the boxes, and finally stitch the 2 boxes together to create a single volume.

-To translate one of the boxes in the y-direction, select the Transforms->Translate tool.
-Set the parameters in the Properties Panel to [0 10 0] and press Enter on the keyboard to apply the changes.
+To translate one of the boxes in the Z-direction, select the Transforms->Translate tool.
+In the Properties Panel set Translate to [0 0 10] and press Enter on the keyboard to apply the changes.

 Translate the box